George McGovern: Post-Senate life and 1984 presidential campaign

 Despite enjoying good name recognition, McGovern had little funding or staff, although he did garner critical funding from some celebrities and statesmen.
 He won a surprise third-place showing in the Iowa caucuses amidst a crowded field of candidates but finished fifth in the New Hampshire primary.
 He announced he would drop out unless he finished first or second in the Massachusetts primary, and when he came in third behind his former campaign manager Gary Hart and former vice president Walter Mondale, he kept his word.
 He later endorsed Mondale, the eventual Democratic nominee.
-McGovern hosted Saturday Night Live on April 14, 1984.
+He hosted the 17th episode of Saturday Night Live Season 9 on April 14, 1984.
 McGovern addressed the party's platform committee, and his name was placed in nomination at the 1984 Democratic National Convention, where he delivered a speech that strongly criticized President Reagan and praised Democratic unity.
 He received the votes of four delegates.
 He actively supported the Mondale–Geraldine Ferraro ticket, whose eventual landslide defeat bore some similarities to his own in 1972.

 During the 1980s McGovern was a fellow at the Institute for Policy Studies, a think tank in Washington, D.C.
-In September 1987, McGovern lectured at the inaugural Waldo Family Lecture on International Relations at Old Dominion University in Norfolk, Virginia.

-In January 1988, McGovern said that he was considering entering the 1988 Democratic primaries in the event that a front-runner did not emerge in the race.
-(Ultimately, he did not enter.)
+In September 1987, McGovern lectured at the inaugural Waldo Family Lecture Series on International Relations at Old Dominion University in Norfolk, Virginia.
+In January 1988, McGovern said that he was considering entering the 1988 Democratic Party presidential primaries in the event that a front-runner did not emerge in the race.
+Ultimately, he did not enter.
 McGovern had made several real estate investments in the D.C. area and became interested in hotel operations.
 In 1988, using the money he had earned from his speeches, the McGoverns bought, renovated, and began running a 150-room inn in Stratford, Connecticut, with the goal of providing a hotel, restaurant, and public conference facility.
 It went into bankruptcy in 1990 and closed the following year.
-In 1992 McGovern published his reflections on the experience in the Wall Street Journal and the Nation's Restaurant News.
+In 1992 McGovern published his reflections on the experience in The Wall Street Journal and the Nation's Restaurant News.
 He attributed part of the failure to the early 1990s recession, but also part to the cost of dealing with federal, state, and local regulations that were passed with good intentions but made life difficult for small businesses, and to the cost of dealing with frivolous lawsuits.
 McGovern wrote, "I ... wish that during the years I was in public office I had had this firsthand experience about the difficulties business people face every day.
 That knowledge would have made me a better U.S. senator and a more understanding presidential contender."
 His statement would still be resonating with American conservatives two decades later.